mani3366/Calender/README.md

 # Calender
-DemoDeploy in jenkins and deploy in tomcat with hooks
+DemoDeploy in jenkins and deploy in tomcat